-We developed specific inclusion criteria to guide study selection (Appendix A, Table 1).
+We developed specific inclusion criteria to guide study selection (Appendix A Table 1).
 Two reviewers independently reviewed the title and abstracts of all identified articles using DistillerSR (Evidence Partners, Ottawa, Canada).
 Two reviewers then independently evaluated the full text of all potentially relevant articles, with differences reviewed by discussion.

-To address KQ1 on the effectiveness of screening or risk tailored screening (referred to as active case finding) for COPD on health outcomes, we included randomized controlled trials (RCTs) of any screening method (e.g., spirometry, questionnaire or risk assessment followed by spirometry) in asymptomatic adults, adults who have symptoms that are undetected by the patient or clinician (e.g., mild dyspnea that goes unnoticed), or adults who have nonspecific symptoms (e.g., sporadic sputum production or cough, fatigue) that have gone unrecognized as related to COPD.
+To address KQ1 on the effectiveness of screening or risk tailored screening (referred to as active case finding) for COPD on health outcomes, we included randomized controlled trials (RCTs) of any screening method (e.g., spirometry, questionnaire or risk assessment followed by spirometry) in asymptomatic adults, adults who have symptoms that are undetected by the patient or clinician (e.g., mild dyspnea that goes unnoticed), or adults who have nonspecific symptoms (e.g., sporadic sputum production or cough, fatigue) that have gone unreported or unrecognized as related to COPD.
+We excluded studies conducting surveillance for COPD in populations at very high risk for COPD, i.e., persons with alpha-1 antitrypsin deficiency and workers with known occupational exposures.